vtaits/form-schema/packages/react-hook-form-schema/README.md

 1. `name` - required, string, name of field for render;
 2. `payload` - not required, payload prop of nested field;
 3. `parents` - not required, stack of parent fields for child field.

+### setValues

+A function for setting runtime values of the form

+### parseAndSetValues

+A function that parses input and sets runtime values of the form

 ## Built-in field types